Myths About ADHD

 Myth: ADHD Is Caused By Poor Parenting

-A study by Goodman and Stevenson (1989) involving twins found that genetic factors and not a shared family or parenting environment account for the greatest variance in ADHD symptoms - about 80 percent.
+To test this hypothesis, a study by Goodman and Stevenson (1989) involving twins found that it was genetic factors and not a shared family or parenting environment that accounted for about 80% of ADHD symptoms.

-For children already diagnosed with ADHD, however, negative parenting behaviors such as being critical and domineering can exacerbate ADHD symptoms and increase the risk for other disorders such as oppositional defiance and conduct disorders (Barkley, 1998).
+However, for children already diagnosed with Attention Deficit Hyperactivity Disorder, negative parenting behaviors such as being critical and domineering can exacerbate the symptoms of ADHD.

 False!
 Children and adults with ADHD are capable of thriving.
-In fact, some of the most famous and influential people in the world suffer from ADHD.
+In fact, some of the world's most powerful and successful people suffer from ADHD.
 See this list of famous people with ADHD.

 Myth: Kids Act Out On Purpose